nktnet1/sync-request-curl/ROADMAP.md

 generated payload length when the caller did not provide one.
 Falsy JSON values (`false`, `0`, `""`, and `null`) also remain valid JSON payloads instead of copying `then-request`'s truthiness check.
-An explicit `Transfer-Encoding` suppresses generation of `Content-Length`, while an explicitly supplied `Content-Length` is preserved; this avoids manufacturing conflicting framing headers while still respecting caller-provided values.
+An explicit `Transfer-Encoding` suppresses generation of `Content-Length`; if the caller explicitly supplies both `Content-Length` and `Transfer-Encoding`, request preparation rejects the ambiguous framing instead of copying Node/`then-request`'s permissive behaviour.
 Likewise, do not copy upstream implementation quirks such as treating `retryDelay: 0` as the default delay, treating `maxRetries: 0` as the default retry count, or lower-level stream/callback APIs that do not map cleanly to a synchronous buffered